sameersbn/docker-gitlab/README.md

 >
 > **You've been warned.**
 >
-> If you have been using the internal mysql server then first take a backup of the application and then restore the backup after setting up a linked or external mysql server.
+> If you have been using the internal mysql server then first take a backup of the application and then restore the backup after setting up a linked or external mysql server. *NOTE: the backup and restore has to be performed with the same version of the image*
 >

 This docker image is configured to use a MySQL database backend.
 The database connection can be configured using environment variables.
 If not specified, the image will start a mysql server internally and use it.
 However in this case, the data stored in the mysql database will be lost if the container is stopped/deleted.
 To avoid this you should mount a volume at `/var/lib/mysql`.